This post contains Amazon affiliate links.

 I’ve been following the tiered tray trend for a while now.
 Most tiered trays consist of 2-3 stacked above each other.
 I love how this one simple item can be styled in so many different ways!
 A tiered tray can be decorated by season/holiday (e.g., winter and Valentine’s Day) or by room.
 My galvanized tin three-tiered tray— with its snowman salt and pepper shakers, “Snow Day” mug, napkins, heart potholder and cookie cutters, is a perfect fit for my kitchen’s farmhouse-style table.

 I also like that a tiered tray can add fun holiday flair to any room without much effort or money!
 Some of the items I used on my tray have been gifted to me.
 (Carrie of Curly Crafty Mom gave me the beaded garlands and the potholder.)
-I got some of the other items at my local Target or craft store for only a few dollars total.
+I got some of the other items at my local craft store for only a few dollars total.
 I also use several items that I already had on hand in my house for my tiered tray.

 How to Style a Tiered Tray

 I’ve pinned many tiered trays on Pinterest and bookmarked just as many on Instagram.
 These tips I think are important for styling a tray:

 1 – Choose Items of Various Textures and Mediums

 To create visual interest on a tiered tray, it helps to vary the type of materials you use.
 For example, I used fabric, wood, metal, plastic and ceramics.
 Part of the fun of putting a tiered tray together is mixing and matching different items.

 Using items of different heights on a tiered tray helps add extra dimension.
 It’s also nice to use taller items on the top tier for more visual interest.

 It helps to use one color multiple times in a tiered tray display to tie all the levels together.
 I used red for Valentine’s Day – it will be fun to change the color scheme throughout the seasons.